ETHZ-INS/BehaviorFlow/README.md

 ### Adding metadata

-In many cases we would like to statistically assess if there is a difference between a control and test group.
-For this we first need to supply the USData object with metadata describing the experimental design.
-Here we load the metadata from a .csv file that can be found under `ExampleData/Example_metadata.csv`
+In many cases, we might want to statistically assess if there is a difference between a control and test group.
+To do this, we first need to supply the USData object with metadata describing the experimental design.
+We can load the metadata from a .csv file, such as the one found in `ExampleData/Example_metadata.csv`

 ``` r
 head(US$file_names)